Advantages of the EIF

 More information

-A brief policy brief on the EIF.
+A one-page policy brief on the EIF.

-A fuller discussion of the EIF.
+A fuller discussion of the EIF (winner of an OHE policy innovation prize).

 A statement by the German technology assessment agency TÜV SÜD on the feasibility of assessing emission reductions, as required in the EIF’s operation.